gaps-closure/eop2-closure-mind-demo/bsp/ge/README.md

 contains v1.0.0 bsp for the GE/MIND Enclosure.
-To build the bsp, the GIT DIRTY and GIT HASH must be removed, see the os-release.bbappend file attached, modify in the project under recipe-core until the bsp is fixed
+To build the bsp, the GIT DIRTY and GIT HASH must be removed, see the os-release.bbappend file and  base-files_%.bbappend, modify in the project under recipe-core until the bsp is fixed